bsssssss/odin-library/forms-and-modals.md

 - Use `e.preventDefault()` to stop page refresh
 - Submit event only fires if HTML validation passes
 - Button with `type="submit"` triggers form submission

+### FormData

+An HTML \<form> element — when specified, the FormData object will be populated with the form's current keys/values using the name property of each element for the keys and their submitted value for the values.
+It will also encode file input content.
+A formdata event is fired on the form when the FormData object is created, allowing the form to modify the formdata if necessary.

 ## Modal Dialogs